-If you are totally new to matched betting, possibly never having placed a single be at any time in your life, you are in the right place.
-I will explain and illustrate in the most simple terms possible how matched betting works.
-Basically a Matched Betting guide for Dummies or total newbies to the subject.
+If you are totally new to Matched Betting, possibly never having placed a single bet at any time in your life, you are in the right place.
+I will explain and illustrate in the most simple terms possible how Matched Betting works.

 Read the whole page.
 Have a look at the recommended Matched Betting sites.
 Watch the free training videos and read the instructions.
-You don’t need to do anything until you feel comfortable taking the first step.
+You don’t need to do anything with real money until you feel comfortable taking the first step.

 What is Matched Betting?